Committees

 -

-The programs committee develops and delivers ten timely, inspiring, educational and informative events for CREW Portland’s monthly luncheons.
+The programs committee develops and delivers eight timely, inspiring, educational and informative events for CREW Portland’s monthly luncheons, including one Professional Development program and one tour.
 The committee provides members the opportunity to:

 Expand professional networks through;